 I’ve spoken with too much authority and directness for the situation, and I’ve also tried to be too polite and ended up sounding unclear.

-Adjusting to speaking a different language in our culture you weren’t raised in takes time, patience, and practice.
+Adjusting to speaking a different language in a culture you weren’t raised in takes time, patience, and practice.

 Because we use intonation to communicate different emotions and attitudes, to show compassion, interest, and connection, to be more direct, or to soften our language in order to sound more polite, it absolutely does matter.